For soft-shell clams: pisser clams or steamers.

 Just before cooking hard-shell clams, look for any that have opened and tap them on the counter.
-If they don't close, discard them.
-Once you've weeded out the bad ones, scrub the remaining clams under cold running water with a stiff brush to get rid of any grit.
+If they don’t close, discard them.
+Once you’ve weeded out the bad ones, scrub the remaining clams under cold running water with a stiff brush to get rid of any grit.
 Soft-shell clams also tend to collect more sand and grit than other clams, and many recipes will instruct you to first soak them in a bowl of cold salted water for a few hours to purge the sand.
+Since clams are filter feeders, they will suck in the clean water and eliminate any sand and debris.
+After their soak, lift them out with your hands instead of dumping them into a colander.
+That way, any sediment is left behind.
 When steaming, soft-shelled clams, most cooks skip the soaking step and simply serve the steamed clams with a bowl of clam broth (the liquid they were cooked in) for dipping to rinse off any grit.

 Keeping them fresh: Store in an open plastic bag (shellfish will suffocate in a sealed bag) in the refrigerator on a bed of ice in a large bowl or dish with sides.
 Refresh ice as it melts.
 It’s best to cook them as soon as possible, but if they were fresh to begin with, they should keep stored this way for up to two days.
 Because soft-shell clams gape open, they’re highly perishable and should be cooked within a day of purchase.